 2. Bath, UK

 After my hometown comes the city where I got married.
 Beautiful Bath is even more beautiful in May.
 The parks are alive and the pedestrianized streets filled with chairs and tables to sit out with a Jane Austen novel at the ready, enjoying the historic surroundings.
-While that would generally be enough to relish Bath to the fullest, the Bath Festival is the cherry on the top.
+While that would generally be enough to relish Bath to the fullest, the Bath Festival is the cherry on top.
 Ten days are crammed full of classical and other concerts, debates on culture and arts, and all sorts of events taking over many historic buildings and outdoor locations, making the most out of Bath’s architectural marvels.

 3. Coopers Hill, Gloucester, UK